turnkeylinux-apps/magento/README.rst

 To migrate your site from 1.X to 2.X please refer to `Magento 2 migration guide`_.

-We recommend signing up for `Magento Security Alerts`_ for the latest up-to-date information.
+We recommend signing up to `Magento Security Alerts`_ for latest updates.

 Credentials *(passwords set at first boot)*
 -------------------------------------------